duckietown/docs-brown/book/doc-sky/35-ros-assignment/10-assignment.md

 ## Creating a Publisher and Subscriber (50 points)

-*Answer these questions in `ros.pdf`  and submit the ROS package you create.*
+*Answer these questions in `ros.txt`  and submit the ROS package you create.*

 1. Read [understanding nodes](http://wiki.ros.org/ROS/Tutorials/UnderstandingNodes).
 2. Start the `screen` session we use to fly the drone.
 Use `rosnode list` to display what nodes are running when you start the screen.
 If you wish, take a look at the [software architecture diagram](https://docs-brown.duckietown.org/opmanual_sky/out/software_architecture_assignment.html#sec:software-architecture-assignment) and look at all of the blue ROS topics to gain a visual understanding of all of the nodes that are running.
 Once again, do not worry about understanding everything now, or knowing what each topic is used for- you will learn this through experience as the course progresses. *No answer is required for this question*